SeanCassiere/dotfiles/README.md

 * There are better and less manual ways to do this;
 * Investigate install scripts and bootstrapping tools.

-ln -s ~/.dotfiles/.zshrc ~/.zshrc ln -s ~/.dotfiles/.gitconfig ~/.gitconfig
+ln -s ~/dot-files/.zshrc ~/.zshrc
 ```

+## 5. Set up Fish Shell

+Install the Fish Shell using the installer from [https://fishshell.com](https://fishshell.com).

+Copy the `config.fish` file to `/Users/{USERNAME}/.config/fish/config.fish` or create a symlink.

-## 5. Install Homebrew, followed by the software listed in the Brewfile.
+## 6. Install Homebrew, followed by the software listed in the Brewfile.

 ```
 # These could also be in an install script.